juju/docs/src/en/howto-applicationupdateseries.md

 Connection to 10.106.28.244 closed.
 ```

-Verify by checking the status of the application, getting the output in
+Verify the update by checking the status of the application, getting the output in
-yaml format.
+YAML format.
 Output from: `juju status ghost --format yaml` will look similar to:

 ```yaml
 ...
 applications: